jariarkko/draft-eimpact-arch-considerations/draft-various-eimpact-arch-considerations.md

 actual need at a given time, significant reductions in power consumption can be achieved.

+Whereas scaling down under normal conditions seeks to reduce consumption while maintaining full capabilities, power-constrained operations accept degraded performance or functionality.
+Operating in power backup mode introduces a shift in network behavior as it differs from network-driven auto scaling:
+- Network, devices and components must reduce power usage, possibly sacrificing performance, feature sets, or redundancy.
+- Each network domain (RAN, edge, and core network segments) faces its own constraints and policies in power-limited operation.
+-
 ### Analysis

 Dynamic scaling could be seen as either an alternative or complementary to load stabilization, e.g., via "peak shaving".
 Perhaps the most realistic angle is that both are likely needed.